tekinosman/timeago-js/README.md

 # timeago-js

-> **timeago-js** is a small (<1 kb) Javascript utility used to automatically update date elements with user friendly statements (just now, n seconds ago etc.).
+**timeago-js** is a small (<1 kb) Javascript library with multilingual support that automatically updates date elements with user friendly statements, such as "just now", "n seconds ago" etc. It offers mul

-It has multilingual support.

 ## How to install